 Cecilia grew up in Christian schools in Hong Kong, developing a strong faith early on.
 While studying in Australia, she discovered the logic of the Bible through game theory, deepening her understanding of missio dei.
-A year after her baptism, she felt called at a youth camp to build a mission-centered family, which led her to Albert, who was raised in a multicultural environment.
-He embraced the faith, was baptized, and began evangelizing to his neighbors.
+A year after her baptism in the early 2000s, she felt called at a youth camp to build a mission-centered family, which led her to Albert, who was raised in a multicultural environment.
+He embraced the faith, was baptized, and began evangelizing to neighbors.
 Together, they served in their home church before joining AIM (Canada) as a mission family of six.

 Cecilia earned a Master of Divinity from Hong Kong Bible Seminary and a Master of Arts in Intercultural Studies from Fuller Theological Seminary.
-Inspired by the fusion of Eastern and Western theology, she developed culturally relevant urban mission strategies.
-She worked with refugees and asylum seekers, expanding God’s kingdom through collaboration with local churches to enhance global mission efforts.
+Inspired by the fusion of Eastern and Western theology, she developed culturally relevant urban mission strategies and worked extensively among refugees and asylum seekers, expanding God’s kingdom through her presence with local churches.

 ———————